Test-Time Adaptation in Point Clouds: Leveraging Sampling Variation with Weight Averaging: Related Work

-have studied this problem in the context of 3D point cloud data.
-One of the first \gls{ttt} approaches specifically designed for 3D data, MATE \cite{mirza2023mate} employs a Masked Autoencoder (MAE) reconstruction objective to enhance the robustness of a point cloud classification network to distribution shifts in test data.
+\mypar{Test-Time Point Cloud Adaptation.} The concept of \gls{tta}, initially tailored for 2D images, often faces challenges when applied to 3D data, necessitating specialized approaches.
+So far, very few works have studied this problem in the context of 3D point cloud data.
+One of the first \gls{ttt} approaches specifically designed for 3D data, MATE \cite{mirza2023mate}, employs a Masked Autoencoder (MAE) reconstruction objective to enhance the robustness of a point cloud classification network to distribution shifts in test data.
 The Continual Test-Time Domain Adaptation (CTDA) method \cite{wang2024continual} employs Dynamic Sample Selection (DSS) to handle noisy pseudo-labels while adapting a pretrained model to new target domains without accessing source data.
 This approach, enhancing model performance through dynamic thresholding and positive-negative learning, has proven effective in both the 2D image and 3D point cloud domains.

 The work in \cite{shin2022mm} presents a multi-modal extension of \gls{tta} for 3D semantic segmentation.
 The proposed method introduces Intra-modal Pseudolabel Generation (Intra-PG) to generate reliable pseudo labels within each modality and Inter-modal Pseudo-label Refinement (Inter-PR) to refine these labels across modalities.
 Hatem et al. \cite{hatem2023test} introduced a \gls{tta} technique for point cloud upsampling, leveraging meta-learning to improve model generalization during inference.
 In point cloud registration, Point-TTA \cite{hatem2023point} offers a \gls{tta} framework improving model generalization by adapting to each test instance through self-supervised auxiliary tasks.
 This method allows the model to handle unseen data distributions during testing without prior knowledge.
 Finally, BFTT3D \cite{wang2024backpropagation} introduces a backpropagation-free Test-Time Adaptation (TTA) method specifically designed for 3D data, addressing domain shifts with a two-stream architecture that maintains both source and target domain knowledge.
 However, this approach does not fully align with the core principle of TTA, which aims to avoid reliance on source data during adaptation.
+Zhang et al. \cite{zhang2022memo} introduced MEMO, a method that enhances model robustness during test time by applying data augmentations to a single test input and adapting model parameters to minimize the entropy of the averaged output distribution across these augmentations.

 \mypar{Weight Averaging.} Weight averaging has become a prominent technique for enhancing the generalization of deep neural networks during training.
 Stochastic Weight Averaging (SWA) \cite{izmailov2018averaging} improves model generalization by averaging weights from different training epochs, promoting smoother optimization and convergence to well-generalized solutions.
 Building on this, SWAD \cite{cha2021swad} refines the approach by densely sampling weights throughout the training process, further boosting generalization and robustness across tasks.
 Addressing limitations of traditional WA techniques that average weights post-training, Lookaround \cite{zhang2024lookaround} introduces a novel optimization strategy integrating diversity into the training process.
 This method iteratively alternates between two steps: the ``around step,'' which enhances network diversity by training multiple models on differently augmented data, and the ``average step'' which consolidates these models into a single network.